-On multi-node clusters, use shared storage mounted at the same absolute path on every master and data node or repository verification will fail.
+On multi-node clusters, mount the same shared storage path on every master and data node before registering the repository.
+A node-local directory protects only that node and can make repository verification fail.

 path: